codas-hep/codas-hep.github.io/content/pages/index.md

-Title:
+Title: Computational and Data Science Training for High Energy Physics
 date: 2017-03-20 10:53
 save_as: index.html
 Authors: Peter Elmer
-Summary: Computational and Data Science for High Energy Physics
+Summary: Computational and Data Science Training for High Energy Physics
 Template: homepage

 #### The second school on tools, techniques and methods for Computational and Data Science for High Energy Physics (CoDaS-HEP) took place on 23-27 July, 2018, at Princeton University.